Best Practices

 Self-Contained Transport Archives

-The transport archive created from a component-constructor file, using the command ocm add componentversions --create ..., does not automatically resolve image references to external OCI registries and stores them in the archive.
-If you want to create a self-contained transport archive with all images stored as local artifacts, you need to use the --copy-resources option of the ocm transfer ctf command.
+The transport archive created from a component constructor file, using the command ocm add componentversions --create ..., does not automatically resolve image references to external OCI registries and stores them in the archive.
+If you want to create a self-contained transport archive with all images stored as local artifacts, you need to use the --copy-resources option in the ocm transfer ctf command.
 This will copy all external images to the blobs directory of the archive.

 ocm transfer ctf --copy-resources <ctf-dir> <new-ctf-dir-or-oci-repo-url>

-Note that this archive can become huge if there an many external images involved!
+Note that this archive can become huge, depending on the size of the external images !

 CICD Integration